| |

 Malcolm S. Forbes (1919-1990)

-What I really wanted was to keep developing creative ideas and provide them directly to people who can use them – like you.
+Well, what I really wanted was to keep developing creative ideas and provide them directly to people who can use them - you.
+And that's how come I started this website!

 … check in from time to time to see what’s on offer!

-Better still, subscribe to my blog through the RSS feed - that way you'll automatically stay updated whenever I change or add something to the site (and you needn't leave your contact details with me).
-If you're not sure what an RSS feed is, click on 'What's an RSS feed?' in the button box under the navigation bar - you'll find the instructions there.
+Better still, subscribe to my blog through the RSS feed (top right on this page) - that way you'll automatically stay updated whenever I change or add something to the site (and you needn't leave your contact details with me).

-Or, you could decide to receive my new free e-zine, Dream Home News, just launched on January 1, 2008.
+Or, you could decide to receive my free e-zine, Dream Home News.
 It'll keep you supplied with fresh home decorating inspiration year-round.

 Your contribution will be much appreciated!